 • Individual Homework (Due at the start of class on 2/27): Complete the mini-case study for Chapter 7 and include your answers in your journal. • Individual Homework (Due at the start of class on 2/27): Complete the OB in The Real-World exercise for Chapter 7 and include your answers in your journal. • Individual Homework (Due at the start of class on 2/27): Select one Thinking Critical Exercise in Chapter 7 and include your answers in your journal. • Individual Homework (Due on 2/27): Complete the Chapter 7 Case Study and submit your answers to Turnit-In.
 February 27 • Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt · · provided by the instructor.
 Students should be able to complete their response in under 5 minutes.
 Students need to write their name and student ID number of the entry and exit tickets.
 They will be used to track attendance (See attendance policy for this course).
 Class Session Topics: Chapters 7.
 Individual Homework (Due at the start of class on 3/6): Read Chapter 8: Decision Making, Creativity, and Innovation.
 Individual Homework (Due on 3/6): Complete the Chapter 8 Case Study and submit your answers to Turnit-In.
 Individual Homework (Due on 3/6): Select one Thinking Critical Exercise in Chapter 8 and include your answers in your journal.
 Individual Homework (Due at the start of class on 3/6): Read Chapter 9: Ethics and Social Responsibility in Organizations.
-Individual Homework (Due at the start of class on 3/6): Complete the OB in The Real-World exercise for Chapter 9 and include your answers in your journal.
+Individual Homework (Due at the start of class on 3/6): Complete the OB in The Individual Homework (Due at the start of class on 5/6): Complete the OB in The Real-World exercise for Chapter 9 and include your answers in your journal.
 March 6 Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
 Students should be able to complete their response in under 5 minutes.
 Students need to write their name and student ID number of the entry and exit tickets.
 They will be used to track attendance (See attendance policy for this course).
 Class Session Topics: Chapters 8 & 9.
-Individual Homework (Due at the start of class on 3/20): Read Chapter 10: Effective Communication.
-Individual Homework (Due at the start of class on 3/20): Complete the mini-case study for Chapter 10 and include your answers in your journal.
-Individual Homework (Due at the start of class on 3/20): Complete the OB in The • Individual Homework (Due at the start of class of 5/20): Complete the OB in The Real-World exercise for Chapter 10 and include your answers in your journal.
-Individual Homework (Due at the start of class on 3/20): Select one Thinking Critical Exercise in Chapter 10 and include your answers in your journal. • Individual Homework (Due on 3/20): Complete the Chapter 10 Case Study and submit your onswors to Turnit In March 20 submit your answers to Turnit-In. • Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
-Students should be able to complete their response in provided by the instructor.
+Individual Homenral (Due at the start of class on 2/20): Read Chapter 10: • Individual Homework (Due at the start of class on 3/20): Read Chapter 10: Effective Communication. • Individual Homework (Due at the start of class on 3/20): Complete the mini-case study for Chapter 10 and include your answers in your journal. • Individual Homework (Due at the start of class on 3/20): Complete the OB in The Real-World exercise for Chapter 10 and include your answers in your journal. • Individual Homework (Due at the start of class on 3/20): Select one Thinking Critical Exercise in Chapter 10 and include your answers in your journal. • Individual Homework (Due on 3/20): Complete the Chapter 10 Case Study and submit your answers to Turnit-In.
+March 20 • Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
 Students should be able to complete their response in under 5 minutes.
-Students need to write their neme and student ID number of the under 5 minutes.
 Students need to write their name and student ID number of the entry and exit tickets.
-They will be used to track attendance (See attendance policy for this acurac) for this course).
+They will be used to track attendance (See attendance policy for this course).